Doreen Chanter: Solo singer

 On Phil Manzanera's first solo album Diamond Head (1975), John Wetton and Doreen sang duo on the track "Same Time Next Week".
 She subsequently joined Jacqui Sullivan as one of The Sirens, backing vocalists for Roxy Music's 1975–76 tour dates.
 (They can be heard on the band's 1976 live album Viva!)
 In 1976 her name was credited on Bryan Ferry's album Let's Stick Together, and the following year she appeared as a backing vocalist on another Ferry album, In Your Mind.

 In 1981, Chanter was part of a chorus that sang at The Secret Policeman's Ball, with other chorus members including Phil Collins, Donovan, Sheena Easton, Bob Geldof, Midge Ure and Tom Robinson.
 She also wrote two singles for Kiki Dee, released in 1981, and a song sung by Dee for the British television series Roll Over Beethoven in 1985.
+The Chanter-penned 1981 single "Star" became the theme song for the talent show Opportunity Knocks when it was revived by the BBC in 1987.
 She made a cameo in the film Pink Floyd The Wall in 1982 as a vocalist in a choir and, with Irene, provided backing vocals on the Pink Floyd song, "Not Now John", from the band's 1983 album, The Final Cut.
 Also in 1983, both Doreen and Irene appeared as backing singers on The Undertones track "The Love Parade" on their The Sin of Pride album.
 The same year, Chanter provided vocals for the song "Say You're Sorry" from Ministry's With Sympathy.
 Also in 1983, she guested on backing vocals on Keith Emerson's Murder Rock album on one song, "Not So Innocent", as well as lead vocalist on three songs.
 She also wrote the lyrics for them.

 Chanter was part of the touring bands for both Roger Waters and Van Morrison in 1984.
 She sang on Waters' album The Pros and Cons of Hitchhiking, released in that year, and provided backing vocals together with Katie Kissoon during the tour promoting the record in 1984–85.
 The duo returned again for the Radio K.A.O.S tour in 1987.
 Chanter performed on Waters' next releases – first, she sang on three songs from Radio K.A.O.S. in 1987 and then on five songs on the Amused to Death album in 1992.

-She also toured as part of Meat Loaf's backing band Neverland Express in 1984–85, including appearing on Bad Attitude - Live!
+She also toured as part of Meat Loaf's backing band Neverland Express in 1984–85, including appearing on Bad Attitude – Live!
 (1985), and as part of Joe Cocker's touring band in 1989.
 Chanter featured on Cocker's live album Joe Cocker Live, released in 1990.

-During the 1990s, Chanter appeared on several albums with Chris Farlowe.
+Chanter appeared as a backing vocalist on one of Chris Farlowe's albums, Waiting in the Wings (1992).